Where can I find a list of car insurance for low income families?

 Secured with SHA-256 Encryption

 While $400 per year sounds great for car insurance, remember that there are some drawbacks.
-These programs usually only provide the minimum amount of coverage you need to drive legally in your state.
+These programs usually only provide the minimum coverage you need to drive legally in your state.
+This may not include collision coverage or comprehensive coverage, depending on what your state declares is necessary.
 However, this might not be enough insurance to protect you financially.
 If you total someone’s $40,000 car and only carry $20,000 in liability, then they might sue for the remainder.

-Also, remember that this policy doesn’t usually carry optional coverage like medical payments, personal injury protection, or comprehensive and collision.
+Also, remember that this policy doesn’t usually carry optional coverage like medical payments, personal injury protection, or comprehensive and collision as stated above.
 If you have a car loan, you’ll be required to have comp and collision.
 You’ll need to add that to the policy which will increase the cost of the premium.
+While this may be affordable car insurance for some, purchasing these coverage levels may not be manageable for low-income individuals.

-In California, there’s also a surcharge added to premiums for men under the age of 25.
+In California, there’s also a surcharge added to premiums for men under the age of twenty five.
 This is because men in this age range are at the highest risk of being in a car accident.
-So make sure you read all of the fine print about these programs before signing up.
+So make sure you read all of the fine print about these programs before signing up for these financial assistance programs.
+They may not save you that much in the long run.

 For those who live in states that don’t have a low-income car insurance program, there are still many ways you can cut the costs of your car insurance.
-By spending some time calling around or searching online combined with some smart shopping skills, anyone can save money on their car insurance.
+By spending some time calling around or searching online combined with some smart shopping skills, anyone can find affordable coverage.
+There are a few other ways to get cheaper rates without focusing on income requirement based programs.

-If you can at all scrape the money together, pay the six-month premium in advance.
+If you can scrape the money together in any way possible, pay for six-month auto insurance policies in advance.
 Most insurance companies give a significant discount if the premium is paid in full rather than spaced out monthly.
 Then each month for the next six months, set aside one-sixth of the premium, so that in six months, when the next premium is due, you’ll have the money ready to pay.

-If you are a student or have one on the policy who makes good grades, a good student discount can help lower rates as well.
+If you are a student or have one on the auto policy who makes good grades, a good student discount can help lower rates as well.
 Also, try to get your car insurance and homeowners or renters insurance from the same company.
 Doing this will save you money on both types of policies.
 Also, ask for a good driver discount if it’s been at least three years since your last ticket or accident.
+Practice safe driving habits – safe drivers are going to come out on top financially no matter the situation.

 One of the best things you can do to save money is to shop around.